SherifNasr907/bikeshare/readme.txt

     One python file written to assess the data in the csv files- bikeshare.py.

 To use the project-
-    Place the bikeshare.py file and all the CSV files in the same folder.
-    Run the python file using a suitable python interpreter.
+    Place the bikeshare.py file and all the CSV files in the same folder.(csv files were ignored) Run the python file using a suitable python interpreter.